 Conclusion: Psychological Safety is the Key to Organization Learning, Problem Identification, Problem Solving, and Innovation

 If you found this brief introduction to pyschological safety interesting, definitely do continue learning by reading Edmonson’s Fearless Organization (it’s a pretty short book and a quick read).
 To learn more about this, you might also want to look into Google’s Project Aristotle project, which Edmonson discusses in her book as well.
+To learn even more, check out this PPT/PDF by Edmonson herself.

 Good luck creating a sense of psychological safety at your workplace and let us know your own thoughts (don’t be afraid!).